ascott12391/GameBoy/README.md

 # GameBoy

-Got around 64 opcodes done, not sure how long it'll take me to finish this, school starts soon
+Got around 64 opcodes done, not sure how long it'll take me to finish this, as school starts soon